 Three maintenance kits are available for your printer, containing components that may need to be replaced after long use.
-When one of them is needed, a message is displayed on the front panel and by HP Easy Printer Care under Windows or HP Printer Utility under Mac OS.
+When one of them is needed, a message is displayed on the front panel and by the HP Printer Utility.

-When you see the message, you should contact HP Support (see Contact HP Support on page 160) and request the maintenance kit.
-Two of the kits are installed by service engineers only; the third consists of a replacement cutter, which you can install yourself (see Replace the cutter on page 94).
+When you see the message, you should contact HP Support (see Contact HP Support on page 154) and request the maintenance kit.
+Two of the kits are installed by service engineers only; the third consists of a replacement cutter, which you can install yourself (see Replace the cutter on page 93).